If you appreciate fresh eggs, fried bread and a large pot of tea with your breakfast try the Riviera Cafe in Selsey.

 More than enough to get me to a table and take out the newspaper.
 Charlie Harpers is one of the best casual day restaurants in Chichester.
 Their specials board always offers something of interest at very affordable prices.

-But since I don’t get the opportunity, as often as I would like, I still stopped at The Pass for a Mexican burger and chippers.
+But it’s the Mexican burger at the Pass Street Food Cafe that I do more often than not.
 It is a rare pleasure to be served something bursting with flavour that needs no seasoning.

-Again real value for money.
 The only restaurant where I order a burger.
-They also do a monthly special which I have never tried as I stick to exactly what works for me.
+They also do a monthly special which is always ‘different’.

-These two along with Woodies and De Levante are worth trying as is Crispins, St Martins Organic Coffee and the Exclusive Cakes & Vintage Tearoom.
+These two along with and De Levante in St Pancras are worth trying as is Crispins, St Martins Organic Coffee and the Exclusive Cakes & Vintage Tearoom.

 Looking for an artisan feta some years ago, I splashed out on a some goats cheese at a local market.
 But quickly lost interest as it had a distinctly unpleasant taste and have avoided the stuff ever since.